superagent-ai/superagent/README.md

 -----

-Superagent is an open source agent framework that enables any developer to integrate production ready AI Assistants into any application in a matter of minutes.
+Superagent is an open-source agent framework that enables any developer to integrate production-ready AI Assistants into any application in a matter of minutes.

 -----